yiisoft/yii2-redis/docs/guide/topics-session.md

 ];
 ```

-If you use redis only for a session storage, you can also configure the parameters of the connection within the
+If you only use redis session (i.e., not using its ActiveRecord or Cache), you can also configure the parameters of the connection within the
 session component (no connection application component needs to be configured in this case):

 ```php